Red Dead Redemption (2010)

 The centerpiece of the whole experience on offer in Red Dead Redemption is its world.
 Because of where the game takes place in history, it portrays an extremely interesting transitionary period that the United States was experiencing in the early, pre-World War I years of the 20th century.
 By outward appearance, some parts of what you’ll see across the game’s world may appear anachronistic: the immediate example that comes to mind is an image relatively early on in the story in the town of Armadillo, a prototypical Western shanty town that actually seems to have telephone lines suspended above some of the buildings.

 Characters have a very gritty look as well, with five o’clock shadows and deep scars peppering a lot of faces with ornate mustaches topped with classic hats.
-The whole design of Red Dead Redemption feels exceedingly authentic, while also giving you the idea that this world – a reality for so many – is just about at an end.
+The whole design of Red Dead Redemption feels exceedingly authentic, while also giving you the idea that this world of frontier outlaws is just about at its end.

 It’s a fitting backdrop for the story of a compelling character sitting at the heart of everything.

 Red Dead Redemption may extend from the world first established by the Xbox and PS2 original Red Dead Revolver, but outside of the general setting and the return of refined shooting mechanics, the “redemption” part of the title is the most important.
 Beginning in the twilight of the Wild West in the year 1911, the game follows the story of John Marston, a former outlaw who ran with a notorious gang in his younger days that was responsible for a lot of crimes, including multiple counts of grand theft and murder.
 John left the gang life behind after his former compatriots – including characters like Bill Williamson, Javier Escuela, and leader Dutch van der Linde – left him to die several years earlier.
-Ever since, John and his wife and son have been trying to “go straight,” wanting to leave the outlaw life behind so they could live in peace doing honest work, and for a while it seemed like that’s exactly what they’d do.
+Ever since, John and his wife and son have been trying to “go straight,” wanting to leave the outlaw life behind so they could live in peace doing honest work, and for a while it seemed like that goal was in reach and perhaps even achieved.

-Then, John’s former life caught up with him in the form of Edgar Ross, a US federal agent with the bureau that would one day evolve into the FBI.
+Then, prior to the beginning of the game, John’s former life abruptly caught up with him in the form of Edgar Ross, a US federal agent with the bureau that would one day evolve into the FBI.
 Having taken John’s wife and son into federal custody, Ross extorts Marston to take up his revolver once again in order to capture or kill the final living members of the van der Linde gang.
-When the game begins, John arrives in the city of Blackwater via train, and is let loose with limited resources to try and bring his former comrades to justice.
-An early encounter with Bill Williamson almost results in John’s death, but a chance meeting with a good samaritan saves his life, and she becomes the first of many new allies John will need to eliminate his former brothers, reclaim the family life he longs for, and finally redeem himself in the eyes of the law and his son.
+When the game begins, John arrives in the city of Blackwater via train, and is let loose with limited resources to try and bring his former comrades to a brand of justice that John himself doesn't really believe in.
+An early encounter with Bill Williamson almost results in John’s death, but a chance meeting with a good samaritan saves his life, and she becomes the first of many new allies John will need to eliminate his former brothers, reclaim the family life he longs for, and finally redeem himself in the eyes of both the law and his son.

 Much of the story seems to be greatly inspired by the classic Sam Peckinpah Western film The Wild Bunch, which takes place in 1913, focuses on a gang of outlaws, and even features a character named Dutch as part of the gang featured in that film.
 Still, John’s road to attempted redemption is entirely his, and over the course of play you’ll really start to care about him even as you’re the one dictating most of his behavior.
-Even in a world as open and vast as this one, Red Dead Redemption is populated primarily with fully-realized, three dimensional characters with beliefs, motivations, histories, virtues, and foibles.
-The story that this game tells is one that is equal parts immersive, enthralling, suspenseful, and tragic, with a right amount of humor in all the right places to break things up before plunging you back in John’s journey.
+Astonishingly, Red Dead Redemption is populated with fully-realized, three dimensional characters with beliefs, motivations, histories, virtues, and foibles, which is an objective achievement considering this world's size.
+The story that this game tells is one that is equal parts immersive, enthralling, suspenseful, and tragic, with the right amount of humor in all the right places to break things up before plunging you back into the drama of John’s journey.

 This aspect of the game is nearly perfect, and that’s before taking all of its gameplay elements into consideration.